Medications

 Bottom Line

 Ozempic is available now and works well for millions of people.
-Retatrutide offers much stronger weight loss in Phase 3 trials (up to 28.7% vs 10-15%), but it is not yet FDA-approved.
+Retatrutide shows stronger weight loss in Phase 3 trials — up to 28.3% at 80 weeks (TRIUMPH-1) vs 10–15% for Ozempic — but it is not FDA-approved and not available.
 The earliest possible approval is likely 2027.
-If Ozempic is working for you, there's no reason to wait.
-If you're not getting the results you want, talk to your doctor about current options like tirzepatide (Mounjaro/Zepbound).
+If Ozempic is working for you, there is no reason to wait.
+If you are not getting the results you want, talk to your doctor about current options like tirzepatide (Mounjaro/Zepbound).

 Work with your healthcare provider to determine which medication is right for you.
 Individual results and experiences vary.